-We got off track using our Grammar Galaxy through the month of October and November and I am really okay with it.
+We got off track with our language arts curriculum through the month of October and November and I am really okay with it.
 We have been doing a lot of written work in a different way, through National Novel Writing Month – Young Writers Program.
 Our comic book sheets let our creativity run wild.

 Using Comic Book Sheets in Your Lessons

-The above comic book pages are the pages that my kids are using in their stories.
+The above comic pages are the pages that my kids are using in their stories.

-We will be using them again and again in our homeschool for create different comic book/graphic novel projects, and as well as:
+We will be using them again and again in our homeschool to create different comic book/graphic novel projects, and as well as:

 - books reports